 The Aircraft Charter Operators

 Vault exclusively sources aircraft from FAA approved FAR Part 135 Charter Operators.
 FAR Part 135 is a set of federal laws governing everything from airworthiness of an aircraft to record keeping practices.
-The Charter Operators employ the pilots, handle the maintenance, and remain in operational control of charter flights at all times.
+The Charter Operators employ the pilots, handle the maintenance, and remain in operational control of the charter flights at all times.

 Vault maintains close relationships with the industry’s top charter operators.
-These relationships allow us to have preferential access to the safest aircraft available for charter that are flown by the most experienced crews in the industry.
+These relationships allow us to have preferential access to the safest aircraft available for charter which are flown by the most experienced crews in the industry.

 Vault Aviation’s Role as Broker